Chicago/dev.cityofchicago.org/_posts/2019-01-10-crimes-not-updating.md

 **Update 1/11/2019, 10:30 am:** The datasets are now up-to-date -- currently through 1/3/2019 because there is a seven-day wait before records are posted to these datasets.

 **Update 1/14/2019, 3:15 pm:** The problem appears to have returned.
 We are looking into it.

+**Update 1/30/2019, 5:00 pm:** After several days of successful updates, we believe the problem is fixed.